 The Iranian regime claims it has been unable to meet people's needs because of the sanctions, but by the same token has not reduced military spending, Mirzadeh said.

-"It was just a few days ago that the IRCG launched a satellite into space," he said.
+"It was just a few days ago that the IRGC launched a satellite into space," he said.
 "Millions of dollars have been spent, and the huge financial resources funneled into the IRGC's pockets cannot be concealed under this pretext."

 "Instead of these misguided expenses, the IRGC could invest in people's real needs."